 Based in Halifax, Nova Scotia

-Cheryl is a communications and marketing professional with more than eleven years of experience from government, stakeholder and political perspectives in the energy sector.
-She oversees the development, management, and delivery of QUEST’s marketing, communications and stakeholder relations program.
-Cheryl’s expertise includes communications and marketing, stakeholder engagement, project and event management, conference and event planning, network and partnership building, and public policy and research.
+Cheryl is a communications, marketing and policy professional with more than a decade of experience from government, stakeholder and political perspectives in the energy sector.
+She oversees the development, management, and delivery of QUEST’s marketing and communications.
+Her expertise includes communications and marketing, stakeholder engagement, project and event management, conference and event planning, network and partnership building, and public policy and research.
 Cheryl holds a Bachelor of Political Science and History from Saint Thomas University (2004) and a Master of Public Administration (2008) from Dalhousie University.

 Board of Directors